Aatamte/PyCxsim/README.md

 pip install git+https://github.com/Aatamte/PyCxsim.git
 ```

 ## Overview

-CAES (Complex Adaptive Economic Simulator) is a framework designed to simulate interactions between agents and artifacts within a defined environment.
+PyCxsim is a framework designed to simulate interactions between agents and artifacts within a defined environment.
 This document provides a high-level overview of the core components of the simulation.

 ## Components